This post may contain affiliate links, from which we earn an income.

 - Pack a dry bag with water and food and always take a mobile phone for emergencies.

 - When you’ve finished your trip, let a bit of air out of your kayak whilst it dries.
 Hot air expands and can be damaging to the material of your kayak as it will expand more than it should.

 Safety is all important.
-We are not super experienced kayakers and always follow these inflatable kayaking tips for beginners before embarking on a trip;
+We always follow these inflatable kayaking tips for beginners before embarking on a trip;

 - Scope out the river on Google Earth to understand white water and any obstacles.